conduktor/developers.conduktor.io/README.md

 - [URL](developers.conduktor.io)
 - [Vercel project](https://vercel.com/conduktor/developers-conduktor-io)

-## Automated Updates
+## Automated updates

 These API docs are automatically updated by the [`update-api-docs` action in the `conduktor-actions` repo.](https://github.com/conduktor/conduktor-actions/tree/main/update-api-docs)

-The action will perform the manual steps described below, copying the openapi yaml files from each repo.
+The action will perform the manual steps below, copying the openapi yaml files from each repo.

-## Manually Updating API docs
+## Manual updates

 API docs live on `host:8888` of the deployed Gateway/Console and are also published to: [Gateway API](https://developers.conduktor.io/?product=gateway) and [Console API](https://developers.conduktor.io/?product=console) docs.